Eyewear Information

 Base curve – The curve of the lens: a base of 4 being relatively flat, up to base 10 being a very pronounced curve.

 BS EN ISO 12312-1:2013 – Sunglasses and other eyewear imported, manufactured or sold in the European Union must comply with this standard.
 Sunglasses are categorised as Personal Protective Equipment (PPE) and the relevant European PPE Directive is EU 2016/425.
 See also CE & UKCA Marks.
+This standard is being replaced by an updated one from September 2024: BS EN ISO 12312-1:2022

-Clip-on – A pair of sunglass lenses that use a clip to attach to spectacles converting them into a sunglass.
+Clip-On – A pair of sunglass lenses that use a clip to attach to spectacles converting them into a sunglass.

 Contrast – The difference in brightness between the light and dark parts of an image.
 A higher contrast lens (such as yellow and orange) provides a much sharper field of vision.